Poh Ern Shih Temple: First Western abbot

 Venerable Sumangalo (1903—1963) was born as Robert Stuart Clifton in a devout Christian family in Birmingham, Alabama in the United States in 1903.
 After receiving his Doctorate in Literature, he lectured on Buddhism in the United States before moving to Asia to further his study of Buddhism.
 In 1957, he joined the Theravada Order in Laos and received the monastic name Sumangalo, meaning "very auspicious".
 He then left for Malaya and later visited Singapore on a spiritual tour in late 1959 with another American Buddhist monk, Venerable Susiddhi.
 Through his efforts, a number of Youth Circles and Sunday schools were set up locally.

 In January 1959, he was invited to be the honorary abbot of Poh Ern Shih, thus becoming the first Westerner to be the abbot of a Buddhist temple in Singapore.
 While in Singapore, he assisted Pitt Chin Hui in her translation of the Ksitigarbha Bodhisattva Sutra from Chinese to English.
 He returned to Malaya and spent his later years at Penang Buddhist Association, where most of his Dhamma lectures were held.
 His lectures were later compiled in English and Chinese and are still freely distributed.
-Venerable Sumangalo passed away on 6 February 1963 and was cremated in Penang.
+Venerable Sumangalo died on 6 February 1963 and was cremated in Penang.